Profundiconus scopulicola

 Profundiconus scopulicola is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Profundiconus, these cone snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 15 mm and 22 mm.
+The last whorl is ventricosely conical.
+The shoulder rounded to be indistinct.
+The spire is high with the outline slightly sigmoid.
+The first postnuclear whorl is weakly tuberculate.
+While the telcoconch sutural ramps to be slightly convex with three increasing to five spiral grooves.
+The last whorl has fine closely spaced spiral ribs.
+The ground colour is cream.
+The last whorl has brown axial flames forming three variably continuous spiral bands below the shoulder and on both sides of centre.
+The larval shells have two whorls, with adjacent teleoconch sutural ramp being white, followed by brown radial streaks and blotches, covering nearly the entire ramp in late whorls.
+The aperture is also white.

 Distribution

-This marine species occurs off southeast Honshu, Japan.
+This marine species occurs off southeast Honshu, Japan at depths of 200 meters.